cleverage/process-bundle/docs/01-quick_start.md

 ## Installation

+Make sure Composer is installed globally, as explained in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.

-This bundle requires Symfony 6.3 minimum.
-You can install it using composer:
+Open a command console, enter your project directory and install it using composer:

 ```bash
 composer require cleverage/process-bundle
 ```

-Remember to add the following line to bundles.php (not required if Symfony Flex is used)
+Remember to add the following line to config/bundles.php (not required if Symfony Flex is used)

 ```php
 CleverAge\ProcessBundle\CleverAgeProcessBundle::class => ['all' => true],